Sherin Mathews: Adoptive Mom Of Dead Girl Spends Thanksgiving In Jail, Requests Bond Reduction [Video]

 Wesley further stated that Sini agreed to leave Sherin behind and was not “coerced” to do so.
 He said when the three returned home about an hour later, Sherin was still in the kitchen.

-The Mathews’ biological daughter was removed from the family’s Richardson, Texas home shortly after the investigation into Sherin’s disappearance commenced.
+The Mathews’ biological daughter was removed from the family’s Richardson, Texas, home shortly after the investigation into Sherin’s disappearance commenced.
 She is now in the custody and care of relatives.
 A custody hearing regarding the child is scheduled to take place on Wednesday, November 29.

-A hearing for Sini’ bond reduction request is scheduled to be held on November 27 at 9 a.m.
+A hearing for Sini’s bond reduction request is scheduled to be held on November 27 at 9 a.m.
 According to NBC DFW, Sini’s current bond is set at $250,000.

 Wesley is also behind bars, as he was taken into police custody after being arrested almost a month ago in connection with Sherin’s death.